Accredited Online Diagnostic Medical Sonography Schools

 As noted above, aspiring diagnostic medical sonographers are encouraged to verify their school and program accreditation status before enrolling.
 In addition to institutional accreditation—i.e., campuses with regional accreditation from entities approved by the Department of Education’s Council for Higher Education Accreditation (CHEA)—there’s also the aforementioned Commission on Accreditation of Allied Health Education Programs (CAAHEP), which has accredited several of the online programs above.

-Also, prospective online students should verify the “state authorization” status of their programs before applying.
-Due to differing legislation surrounding distance-based education, students residing in one state may not be able to pursue an online degree from an institution based in another.
+Also, prospective online students should verify their programs’ “state authorization” status before applying.
+Due to differing legislation surrounding distance-based education, students residing in one state may be unable to pursue an online degree from an institution based in another.
 If this information isn’t readily available on program sites, please contact program administrators to ensure eligibility.

 Diagnostic Sonography Certification